ErickRoot/Codewars_exercises/README.md

 # Kata_Codewars
-I'll update the exercises that i finished from Codewars
+In this repository i'll upload the exercises what i finished.